 There is no way around registration, and we hope you can put up with the process as we know the outcomes will be well worth your time and you can be assured, we have kept the registration process as simple as possible and very confidential.

 No, as we capture your purchasing transactional data at ‘bank account level’ there is no need to update any card details on our platform as long as you have linked your account/s that have your debit/credit card attached to them.
-If you set up a new bank account for your everyday purchasing or change banks you would need to ‘link’ your new account/s through your CommUnity member portal.
+If you set up a new bank account for your everyday purchasing or change banks or passwords, you would need to ‘link’ your new account/s or ‘re-link’ existing accounts through your CommUnity Member portal.

-However it would be of great help if you kept all your details about your account/registration updated as this will ensure that the funds keep flowing through to your chosen CommUnity Groups.
+However it would be of great help if you kept all your details about your account/registration updated as this will ensure that the funds generated from your purchases at CommUnity Merchants keep flowing through to your chosen CommUnity Groups.

 Yes absolutely!
 Our platform allows us to calculate funding for your chosen community groups for all transactions (purchases) made by CommUnity members at any CommUnity merchant regardless of the payment method (except cash purchases).
 Payments made by members can include direct credits, automatic payments, smartphone banking apps, direct debits, Apple & Google Pay plus everyday payment cards like eftpos, debit and credit cards.